rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 NOTE: Refer to release notes that accompany the software for more information about supported devices and operating systems.

 ##Supported Zebra Devices
-RMA 5.1 has been approved for building apps that target the following Zebra Enterprise Mobility devices:
+RMS 5.2 has been approved for building apps that target the following Zebra Enterprise Mobility devices:

 <H4>Mobile Computers</H4>
 <table class="table table-striped table-bordered">